zeromq/netmq/docs/message.md

     }

-Where you may have noticed (or perhaps not) that the NetMQ socket(s) have a RecieveString() method.
+Where you may have noticed (or perhaps not) that the NetMQ socket(s) have a <code>RecieveString()</code> method.
 This is good, and extremely useful, but you may be fooled into thinking this is what you should be using all the time.

 Truth is ZeroMQ, and therefore NetMQ are really frame based, which implies some form of protocol.
 Some of you may balk at this prospect, and may curse, and think damm it, I am not a protocol designer I was not expecting to get my hands that dirty.